EliotHyenne/Daneo/README.md

 # Daneo

-A Korean language vocabulary learning app written in JavaScript using React Native for iOS and Android.
+A Korean language vocabulary learning app for iOS and Android written in JavaScript using React Native (expo).

 ## Usage